 Kids ask a lot of great questions, especially about Jesus.
-Here are some quick and easy sermons you can have in your pocket the next time you hear one of these questions.
+Here are some quick and easy children’s messages you can have in your pocket the next time you hear one of these questions.

 1. Did God Forget About Jesus When He Was on the Cross?